GeorgeRPu/intro-to-software-engineering/src/ops/observability.md

 | Error     | Used for errors that may allow the application to continue running. |
 | Fatal     | Used for errors that will cause the application to abort.    |

 Most logging libraries have similar log levels.
 Log messages with a log level below the configured **logger log level** will not be written.
-This is useful since more messages are helpful for debugging but is overwhemling for production.
+This is useful since more messages are helpful for debugging but is overwhelming for production.

 ```{code-cell}
 import logging